nlepagnez/ESI-PublicContent/Documentations/Deployment-MES-OnPremises.md

 ## Deploy Optional Connector : Microsoft Exchange Logs and Events

 This connector is used to collect additionals logs :

-* MS Exchange Management logs from the Event Viewer
+* MS Exchange Management logs from the Event Viewer : Also called Option 1
-* Security,Application, System for Exchange Servers
+* Security, Application, System for Exchange Servers : Also called Option 2
-* Security for Domain controllers located in the Exchange AD site
+* Security for Domain controllers located in the Exchange AD sites : Also called Option 3
+* Security for ALL Domain controllers : Also called Option 4
-* IIS logs for Exchange servers
+* IIS logs for Exchange servers : Also called Option 5
-* Message tracking logs for Exchange Servers
+* Message tracking logs for Exchange Servers : Also called Option 6
-* HTTPProcy logs for Exchange servers
+* HTTPProcy logs for Exchange servers : Also called Option 7

 ## Configuration of the optional Data Connector : Microsoft Exchange Logs and Events